Generation Z Definition

 Who is Generation Z?

-• Diversity: Gen Zers are one of the most diverse generations so far.
+Gen Zers are one of the most diverse generations so far.
 According to Pew Research Center, 48 percent of Generation Z identifies as racially or ethnically diverse.

-• Pragmatic and financially savvy: Stability and security are important to Zoomers.
-And it’s no surprise when you consider they have grown in the shadow of the Great Recession and a global pandemic.
-The uncertainty and unrest have colored their worldview and manifest in conservative spending, smart investments, and job stability.
+Stability and security are essential to Zoomers.
+And it’s no surprise when you consider the formative experiences of this age group have been in the shadow of the Great Recession and a global pandemic.

 However, while there’s plenty of common ground, there are also fundamental differences.